- Spring - Home

 There may be a situation when you create more than one bean of the same type and want to wire only one of them with a property.
 In such cases, you can use the @Qualifier annotation along with @Autowired to remove the confusion by specifying which exact bean will be wired.
 Following is an example to show the use of @Qualifier annotation.

-Let us have a working Eclipse IDE in place and take the following steps to create a Spring application −
+Let us take a look at a working Eclipse IDE in place and take the following steps to create a Spring application −

 Once you are done creating the source and bean configuration files, let us run the application.
 If everything is fine with your application, it will print the following message −